Jutho/KrylovKit.jl/README.md

 ## Release notes for the latest version

 ### v0.9
-KrylovKit v0.9 adds to new sets of functionality:
+KrylovKit v0.9 adds two new sets of functionality:
 * The function `lssolve` can be used to solve linear least squares problems, i.e. problems of the form `x = argmin(norm(A*x - b))` for a given linear map `A` and vector `b`.
 Currently, only one algorithm is implemented, namely the LSMR algorithm of Fong and Saunders.